stratumgs/stratum/docs/design.rst

 Clients
 -------

-Clients are the players in the game.
-The are typically implemented using a base library, which handles the details of the communication protocol with the server, as well as running of the main loop.
+Clients are the players in the game, and they remotely connect from a user's machine.
+They are typically implemented using a base library, which handles the details of the communication protocol with the server, as well as running of the main loop.
 While clients are intended to be autonomous, a client that takes input from the user could be implemented, as a way to manually play against other autonomous systems.

 Game Engines